jellyfin/jellyfin-mpv-shim/README.md

 The Jellyfin API client comes from [Jellyfin for Kodi](https://github.com/jellyfin/jellyfin-kodi/tree/master/jellyfin_kodi).
 The API client was originally forked for this project and is now a [separate package](https://github.com/iwalton3/jellyfin-apiclient-python).

+The css file for desktop mirroring is from [jellyfin-chromecast](https://github.com/jellyfin/jellyfin-chromecast/tree/5194d2b9f0120e0eb8c7a81fe546cb9e92fcca2b) and is subject to GPL v2.0.

 ### Local Dev Installation

 If you are on Windows there are additional dependencies.
 Please see the Windows Build Instructions.